exercism/v3/languages/javascript/exercises/concept/array-transformations/.docs/instructions.md

 ## 5. - Every card that isn't 2 disappears

 Elyse's favorite number today is 2.
-In this trick every card that isn't a 2 will disappear from the eck.
+In this trick every card that isn't a 2 will disappear from the deck.

 ```javascript
 const deck = [1, 2, 3, 4, 10, 2]